Azure-Samples/active-directory-ios/README.md

 `$ pod install`

-This will download and build ADAL for iOS for you and configure your Microsoft Tasks B2C.xcodeproj to use the correct dependencies.
+This will download and build ADAL for iOS for you and configure your QuickStart.xcodeproj to use the correct dependencies.

 You should see the following output: